 Use our theme generator

-Like I said earlier on, writer’s block can be one of the most frustrating and discouraging things in the world for songwriters and musicians, but you’re not going to beat it by sitting around and waiting for things to come to you.
+Like I said earlier on, writer’s block can be one of the most frustrating and discouraging things in the world for songwriters and musicians, but you’re not going to beat it by sitting around and waiting for something to come to you.
 Take action right now!

 I hope you have found these tips and tricks helpful to beating your writer’s block!
 Ultimately, try them out and stick with what works best for you.
 And if at first you don’t see any progress, keep trying!